madnuttah/unbound-docker/doc/DETAILS.md

 ## How to use this Image

 Please adapt the [`/usr/local/unbound/unbound.conf`](https://github.com/madnuttah/unbound-docker/blob/main/doc/examples/usr/local/unbound/unbound.conf) file and our example [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples) files to your needs.
 The docker-compose files also deploy [Pi-hole](https://pi-hole.net/) for blocking ads and to prevent tracking but isn't limited to Pi-hole.
-The image can also be used as an upstream for AdGuard Home or any other ad blocking solution.
+The image can also be used as an upstream for AdGuard Home or any similar ad blocking solution.

 **We don't like large, monolithic config files much.**

 Luckily Unbound can load configs through a `include:` clause.
-To provide a better structuring of the `unbound.conf` file, directories for **optionally** storing zone and other configuration files as well as for your certificates and the unbound.log file have been created and can be mounted as volumes:
+To provide a better structuring of the `unbound.conf` file, directories for **optionally** storing zone and other configuration files as well as for your certificates and the `unbound.log` file have been created and can be mounted as volumes:

 - [`/usr/local/unbound/certs.d/`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/usr/local/unbound/certs.d/) for storing your certificate files.